Pigrenok/pantograph_visual/README.md

 Please note, that this (as well as `npm run start`) will start development server not suitable for deployment!

 If you want more robust and self contained infrastructure, which will allow you to use Pantograph-vis with Redis DB and API (all behind NGINX reverse proxy) and do all preprocessing using `pantograph` command line tool (see documentation for [pyGenGraph](...) package for more details), then the easiest option is to use Docker Compose infrastructure available in [pantograph-docker](...) repository.

+## User manual

+Relatively basic user manual is available [here](user_manual.md) in markdown or as html in `manual` directory in self contained html format.